Identify Your Most Powerful Keywords to Help Your Job Search

 Explore job boards

 Did you know that job boards can have a hidden function?
 They’re a great tool for finding out what language employers use to describe your desired position.
 For purposes of keyphrase research, find five or ten job postings that best match what you want to do.
 After you start reading these job postings, you may notice some repeating words and patterns.
 Write them down.

 If you’re a visual person, try using a word-cloud tool.
 A word cloud is a visual representation of the words used in a body of text, with the larger words representing higher frequency.
 Using a word cloud is an excellent way to find commonly used keywords for the job you want.

-Find a word-cloud generator you like (the two most popular ones are Wordle and TagCrowd) and copy and paste the job posting you found to see what you get.
+Find a word-cloud generator you like (the most popular ones are wordle.net/create and tagcrowd.com or tagxedo.com) and copy and paste the job posting you found to see what you get.
 Paste one entire job listing for each word cloud.
 Then save the image that’s generated.